 Journal of Contemporary Education Theory & Research is an open access, international, multi-disciplinary, refereed (double blind peer-reviewed) journal aiming to promote and enhance research in all fields of education, including educational practice and research as well as management of educational units.
 The journal’s ISSN is: 2654-0274

-The journal is published twice per year (in Winter and in Summer) and is owned and managed by the Program of Postgraduate Studies in Management of Educational Units of the International Hellenic University.
+The journal is published twice per year (in Autumn and in Spring) and is owned and managed by the Program of Postgraduate Studies in Management of Educational Units of the International Hellenic University.
 The International Hellenic University is the third largest public (state-owned) university in Greece.

 Legal Code, Content Licensing & Open Access Policy:

-Authors of papers published in JCETR hold the copyright of their paper without restrictions.
-All work in JCETR is licensed under an Attribution-NonCommercial-NoDerivatives 4.0 International Licence.
+Authors of papers published in JCETR hold the copyright and the publishing rights of their paper without restrictions.
+All work in JCETR is licensed under an Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND).
 According to this, you are free to copy, distribute, display and perform the work in any media or form, as long as you give the original author(s) credit, do not use this work for commercial purposes, and do not alter, transform, or build upon this work.
 For any reuse or distribution, you must make clear to others the license terms of this work.
 Any of these conditions can be waived if you get permission from the copyright holders.
 Nothing in this license impairs or restricts the authors’ rights.